vortex314/mqtt2serial/README.md

 ## Synopsis
 This code enables Arduino based microcontrollers to use a serial port communication to send MQTT publish information to topics and subscribe to MQTT topics.
-This requires to have serial2mqtt run on the host side.
+This requires to have serial2mqtt (Linux X86 or ARM -Raspberry Pi ) run on the host side.
 Only QOS level 0 used.
 ### Conventions used in the code